If Music Be the Food of Love... Prepare for Indigestion

 If Music Be the Food of Love...
-Prepare for Indigestion is the second studio album by English rock band Dave Dee, Dozy, Beaky, Mick & Tich, released on 10 November 1966.
+Prepare for Indigestion is the second studio album by English rock band Dave Dee, Dozy, Beaky, Mick & Tich, released in December 1966.
 It features the singles "Hideaway", "You Make It Move" and "Bend It!".
-Unlike the band's debut album, it failed to reach the top 20 of the UK Albums Chart, peaking at number 37.
+Unlike the band's debut album, it failed to reach the top 20 of the UK Albums Chart, peaking at number 27.
 Reviewing the album for Allmusic, Lindsay Planer described If Music Be the Food of Love... as "another batch of strong Brit-pop compositions" and praised the band's sense of humour and "sharp musicality".

+Cover

+The cover features the band laid or sat down in a black room, with cushions and blankets on the floor.
+The cover personnel is (from left to right): Mick, Dave Dee, Beaky, Dozy, and Tich.